ShokulSet/ShokulSet/README.md

 ## About me

 My name is Settapun Laoaree **(Shokul)**.
 I am currently studying at Prasarnmit Demonstration School at grade 10 in Digital Engineering major.
-I am interest in any kind of programing, for instance; Networking, Low Level Programing, Operating System.
+I am interest in any kind of programing, for instance; Networking, Low Level Programing, Operating System, Machine Learning.

 ---